AutodeskGames/stingray-docs/source/interactive_help/source_access/building.md

 > make.rb
 ```

 This downloads all required libraries to your computer.
-Then it builds the Stingray Editor, the runtime engine, and the legacy authoring tools using the default `dev` build configuration (see ~{ About Stingray build configurations }~).
-It also copies the `core` content files required by the Stingray Editor to the output directory.
+Then it builds the editor, the runtime engine, and the legacy authoring tools using the default `dev` build configuration (see ~{ About engine build configurations }~).
+It also copies the `core` content files required by the editor to the output directory.

 ## Building the engine for other platforms